How to Improve Air Quality in a House: 9 Tested & Proven Tips

 Because the AC filters are responsible for cleaning the indoor air, they clog up with time.
 If they are not cleaned, they will fail.
 If this happens, your air conditioner will be whipping dirty air around the rooms.

-The best thing is to have a plan for servicing the air conditioning system with a local company.
-This will give you peace of mind that your air ducts are always clean, the filters germ-free and that the air your family is breathing in is clean.
+It is best to have a plan for servicing the air conditioning system with a local company.
+This will give you peace of mind knowing that your air ducts are always clean, the filters are germ-free, and the air your family is breathing in is clean.

 How to improve the quality of air in your home FAQ

 Many people just worry about the indoor humidity level, without knowing that they could be inhaling air with a lot of impurities.
-Here are a few questions that most people ask in regard to indoor air quality:
+Here are a few questions that most people ask regarding indoor air quality:

 How can I improve the air quality in my bedroom?

-If you have appliances such as humidifiers, dehumidifiers, air purifiers, air conditioner, vacuum cleaner and others, clean their air filters often.
-You should also check for wear and tear and if replacement is needed, do it.
+If you have appliances such as humidifiers, dehumidifiers, air purifiers, air conditioners, vacuum cleaners, and others, clean their air filters often.
+You should also check for wear and tear, and if a replacement is needed, do it.

 Clean your home often, especially the rugs and carpets.
-Basically, clean the house entirely to get rid of the dust, indoor pollutants and germs.
+Clean the house entirely to get rid of dust, indoor pollutants, and germs.

 How do you stop air pollution in your house?